 * Prime funds cut euro zone debt on crisis fears

-* Biggest funds shifted cash in June to Japan, Nordic countries
+* Biggest funds shifted cash in June to Japan, Nordic

 * U.S. debt holdings above 20 percent for fifth month

 NEW YORK, July 25 The biggest U.S. prime money

 market funds reduced their euro zone exposure to the lowest

 level since 2006 as fears about Spain requiring a full-blown

 bailout intensified, Fitch Ratings said in a report on

 The top 10 prime money funds, tracked by the rating agency,

 cut their euro zone debt holdings to 8 percent of their combined